Calebe-Xavier-Developer/simple-vue-todo-list/README.md

 This is a simple Todo List project built with Vue 3 and Vite.
 The goal of this project is to provide a basic application for adding and removing tasks with categories, where the data is persisted using the browser's `localStorage`.

+## Project StructureTechnologies Used
+- Vue 3: A progressive JavaScript framework for building user interfaces.
+- Vite: A fast and optimized build tool for frontend development.
+- CSS: Styles for the application interface.
+- LocalStorage: Used for local storage of task data.

 ## Project Structure

 ```bash